 Our Rationale

 With a decade of implementing education programs for Syrian children and youth, Jusoor has gained a deep understanding of the unfortunate reality that many children have missed out on too much of their schooling to progress to higher education or secure traditional jobs.
 In response, we piloted a project in Lebanon to teach adolescents the most practical and pertinent skills to meet skill gaps and earn decent work.
-6 Our pilot was successfully implemented with 32 adolescents at our centers in Jurahiya (Bekaa) and Nabaa (Beirut).

 In resource-scarce crisis contexts, how can we empower children with the essential skills for a prosperous future in the face of adversity?